faqcyo/vim-wiki/notes/nodejs/dockerintegration.md

 `COPY package*.json ./` copies the package.json file to the current working directory (/app).
 `RUN npm install` installs dependencies specified on the package.json file copied before.
-`COPY . .` copies all the files on the directory of the Dockerfile to the current working directory (/app) `ENV PORT=8080` creates an environment variable that is exposed to the app.
+`COPY . .` copies all the files on the directory of the Dockerfile to the current working directory (/app) `COPY src /app/src` copies the contents of the directory src to the directory /app/src on the target `ENV PORT=8080` creates an environment variable that is exposed to the app.
 `EXPOSE 8080` makes the container listen on port 8080.
 `CMD [ "npm", "start" ]` tells the container how to run the application.
 There can only be one CMD command on the Dockerfile.